trevorwslee/MicroPython-DumbDisplay/README.md

 # An Odd Way to Implement Simple Android Games in Python 3

 The odd way introduced here to implement simple Android games in Python 3 certainly involves this Python library, as well as the DumbDisplay Android app:
-* This [DumbDisplay library](https://github.com/trevorwslee/MicroPython-DumbDisplay/tree/master) is used to implement the game logic in Python 3, as a simple personal game sever
+* This [DumbDisplay library](https://github.com/trevorwslee/MicroPython-DumbDisplay/tree/master) is used to implement the game logic in Python 3, as a simple personal game server
 * The [DumbDisplay Android app](https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay) is used to render the game graphical components, as well to get input from the users
 * The connect protocol between the game server and the DumbDisplay Android app is TCP/IP over WIFI